Thank you to everyone involved in putting together another fantastic program of activities for NAIDOC Week!

-The importance, resilience and richness of Aboriginal and Torres Strait Islander languages will be the focus of national celebrations marking NAIDOC Week 2017.
+The importance, resilience and richness of Aboriginal and Torres Strait Islander languages was the focus of national celebrations marking NAIDOC Week 2017.

 Some 250 distinct Indigenous language groups covered the continent at first (significant) European contact in the late eighteenth century.
 Most of these languages would have had several dialects, so that the total number of named varieties would have run to many hundreds.Today only around 120 of those languages are still spoken and many are at risk of being lost as Elders pass on.

 Language is more than a way of communicating, it holds cultural knowledge of law, ecology, family, geography, health, diet, history, philosophy, religion, astronomy, food and more.
 The Wonnarua language is the main language of the Cessnock LGA.
 Across Australia many of the place names for our suburbs, rivers, mountains and parks come from Indigenous language words.
 Locally some of these include; Congewai, Kurri Kurri, Laguna, Nulkaba and Wollombi.